Agungvpzz/Survival-Analysis/README.md

 - Toward the end of the tenure periods, the chart shows an increase in the number of customers who have stayed for over five years.
 This hints that the earliest customers, especially those from the first three months, tend to be the most loyal.

-### D. Churn Distribution Across Tenure Periods under Different Conditions
+### 4. Churn Distribution Across Tenure Periods under Different Conditions
 <div align=center>
 Example Feature: Contract